 Click here to view our Events Calendar.

 Each year in the Spring, ForestWatch — in conjunction with The Thacher School — hosts Ojai Wild!, the largest gathering of outdoor enthusiasts along the Central Coast.
 The event is a benefit for ForestWatch and raises critical support for our local forest protection efforts.
-It takes place at Diamond Hitch Camp, a picturesque site near Thacher Creek along the foothills of the Los Padres National Forest where you can enjoy a gourmet barbeque supper under the oaks, live music, nature walks, and an art exhibit followed by a spirited live auction and presentation of the Wilderness Legacy Award.
+It takes place at the Thacher School in foothills of the Los Padres National Forest where you can enjoy a gourmet supper, live music, nature walks, and an art exhibit followed by a spirited live auction and presentation of the Wilderness Legacy Award.
 Join us in celebrating the coming of Spring and our region’s wild places and wildlife.
 Click here to read more about Ojai Wild!

 Santa Barbara Wild!

 This September, Los Padres ForestWatch – with the support of Toad&Co – is proud to host the first annual Santa Barbara Wild!.
 Don’t miss out on this opportunity to become part of this exciting and worthwhile conservation event!
 Read more about Santa Barbara Wild!

 Open to current ForestWatch members and their guests, our Membership Gatherings are a great way to mingle with fellow LPFW supporters while enjoying local wines and beer and tasty appetizers.
 Our membership gatherings are held throughout the year in various locations around the Los Padres National Forest in San Luis Obispo, Santa Barbara, and Ventura counties.
 Each gathering features a guest speaker.
 If you’re not currently a member, click here to become a member and we’ll see you at our next gathering!

 Each year, Los Padres ForestWatch hosts the Santa Barbara stop for the largest environmental film festival in the United States!